 For the purpose of financing development projects or strengthening the financial market, the Central Bank may upon approval of the Minister of Finance:

-- own or sell shares or stocks of any Kuwaiti shareholding company, concessionary company in Kuwait or public establishment;
+- own or sell shares or bonds of any Kuwaiti shareholding company, franchisee in Kuwait or public establishment;

-- extend loans to banks, public financial or credit establishments, against collateral of their holdings of such shares or bonds.
-Provided that the total amounts allocated for the acquisition of the aforementioned shares or bonds, or for lending against the collateral of their holding,does not exceed the value of the reserves of the Bank;
+- extend loans to banks, public financial or credit establishments, against collateral of their holdings of such shares or bonds, provided that the total amounts allocated for the acquisition of the aforementioned shares and/or bonds, or for lending against the collateral of their holding, does not exceed the value of the reserves of the Bank;

 - issue negotiable bonds.